The New Republic: 1979–1991: Kinsley and Hertzberg editorships

-Sullivan editorship, 1991–1996
+1991–1996: Sullivan editorship

-In 1991, Andrew Sullivan, a 28-year-old gay, self-described conservative from Britain, became editor.
-He took the magazine in a somewhat more conservative direction, but the majority of writers remained liberal or neoliberal.
+After becoming editor in 1991, Andrew Sullivan took the magazine in a somewhat more conservative direction, but the majority of writers remained liberal or neoliberal.
 Hertzberg soon left the magazine to return to The New Yorker.
 Kinsley left the magazine in 1996 to found the online magazine Slate.

-In 1994, Sullivan invited Charles Murray to contribute a 10,000-word article, excerpted from his coauthored book The Bell Curve.
+In 1994, Sullivan invited Charles Murray to contribute a 10,000-word article excerpted from his coauthored book The Bell Curve.
 The article, which contended that "African Americans score differently from whites on standardized tests of cognitive ability," proved to be very controversial and was published in a special issue together with many responses and critiques.
-The magazine also published a very critical article by Elizabeth McCaughey about the Clinton administration's health care plan.
+The magazine also published a very critical article by Elizabeth McCaughey about the Clinton administration's 1993 health care plan.
 Alterman described the article as "dishonest, misinformed," and "the single most influential article published in the magazine during the entire Clinton presidency.
 James Fallows of The Atlantic noted the article's inaccuracies and said, "The White House issued a point-by-point rebuttal, which The New Republic did not run.
 Instead it published a long piece by McCaughey attacking the White House statement."
 Sullivan also published a number of pieces by Camille Paglia.

 Ruth Shalit, a young writer for the magazine in the Sullivan years, was repeatedly criticized for plagiarism.
-After the Shalit scandals, the magazine began using fact-checkers during Sullivan's time as editor.
-One was Stephen Glass.
-When later working as a reporter, he was later found to have made up quotes, anecdotes, and facts in his own articles.
+Afterwards, the magazine began using fact-checkers during Sullivan's time as editor, such as Stephen Glass.
+When later working as a reporter, Glass was later found to have fabricated quotes, anecdotes, and facts in his own articles.